Thursday, 30 September 2021

 Here, he doesn't plead for life as it will demean his stature.
 Instead, he craves for death that is worthy of his bravery.
 Thus he proves how Homer uses appropriate thought, emotion and dictum to suit the intensity of emotion that befits the situation.
 This is what he says as sublimity.
 True sublimity has social implications because of its possessing inherent moral values.
 So, it is enjoyed by all, irrespective of time, place and age.
 So low and undignified vocabulary ill sounding words and vulgar idioms should be avoided.
 Brevity is effective, but consciousness of expression will mar the Sublime.
 These are the views of Longinus on the Sublime.

 Longinus is one of the greatest critics of antiquity.
 Like Aristotle, he based his theories on existing Greek literature.
 He likewise aimed at a rational explanation of literary phenomena.
-So, his methods of theorizing are analytic, inductive, philosophical and historical.
+So, his methods of theorizing are analytic, inductive, psychological and historical.
 He is said to be a pioneer in the field of analytical criticism as he has applied the analytical method in his analysis of one of the important love lyrics of Sappho (570 BC – Greek Poetess).
 He is also said to be the first romantic critic as he emphasizes on imagination and emotion.
 A lot of similar things in the pages of Longinus’s ‘On the Sublime’ will never grow old and its freshness and light will continue to charm all ages.
 That is why it remains towering among all other works of its class.

 ------Thulasidharan V